-In the current OpenModelica implementation version 1.5 (November 2009), not all subsystems are yet integrated as well as is indicated in Figure 1-1.
+In the current OpenModelica implementation version 1.5 (June 2010), not all subsystems are yet integrated as well as is indicated in Figure 1-1.
 Currently there are two versions of the Modelica compiler, one which supports most of standard Modelica including simulation, and is connected to the interactive session handler, the notebook editor, and the graphic model editor, and another meta-programming Modelica compiler version (called MetaModelica compiler) which is integrated with the debugger and Eclipse, supports meta-programming Modelica extensions, but does not allow equation-based modeling and simulation.
-Those two versions have in OpenModelica 1.5 merged into a single Modelica compiler version.
-All MetaModelica constructs now work inside OpenModelica, but more bugfixing and performance tuning remains.
+Those two versions have in OpenModelica 1.5 been merged into a single Modelica compiler version.
+All MetaModelica constructs now work inside OpenModelica, but more bugfixing and performance tuning remains before the OpenModelica compiler is able to compile itself, i.e., bootstrapping the OpenModelica compiler.